 Yes, you can change the read/write splitting endpoint.
-If the dedicated proxy service is enabled, the read/write splitting endpoint is the same as the dedicated proxy endpoint that you are using.
+If the dedicated proxy feature is enabled, the read/write splitting endpoint is the same as the dedicated proxy endpoint that is used.
 For more information, see Manage the dedicated proxy endpoints of an ApsaraDB RDS for MySQL instance.

 Why are garbled characters returned when I query data?